 On the outskirts of Sant Agnello, beautiful olive groves add to the authentic feel of the town.
 Why not take a stroll among the trees or sample some fresh products made from the local olives?

 Beneath it you also have steps leading down the cliffs to a secluded beach at their base.
 Spiaggia La Marinella is a black sand beach with emerald blue waters.
 There is a small harbour, a small playground for kids and, the beach promenade, packed with cafés and restaurants.

-Best places to stay in Sant Agnello:
+Best places to stay in Sorrento in Sant Agnello:

-6. Piano Di Sorrento, a residential area in Sorrento
+6. Piano Di Sorrento

 Much more of a residential town than a tourist destination, Piano Do Sorrento is traditionally a fishing village.
 It is a location best suited to those seeking a relaxing break, away from the usual tourist hustle and bustle.
 It is also a particularly good choice for families traveling with children, as not only is it calm and quiet, but everything is situated close together as well.

 A wonderful selection of shops sells everything from food and souvenirs to toys and clothes, ensuring everything you need is available.
 On the weekends it also hosts famous markets, known for their high-quality handicrafts and silk garments.